 - It will have the writings Neg, Negative or –

-- Negative terminal post shown on a Mercedes-Benz
+- The negative terminal post is shown on a Mercedes-Benz

 All I get is Click Click Click……

 Here is an example.
-If you can’t find these terminals you may need to jump start the by connecting directly to the battery.
+If you can’t find these terminals you may need to jump-start them by connecting directly to the battery.

 How long should you crank the engine during a jump start?

-How to jump start a Mercedes-Benz with trunk locked?
+How to jump-start a Mercedes-Benz with the trunk locked?

 You have two options.